 c) Measure and calculate the exhaust volume in accordance with the testing organization's verified methodology, or with ASHRAE8 standards for air velocity measurements in round or rectangular ducts, or with the Industrial Ventilation Manual.3 d) Measure the supply air velocity on a grid as specified on the data plate.
 The air measurement probe shall be held rigidly in a freestanding fixture (ring-stand and clamp) that permits accurate positioning and does not distort the airflow pattern (see Annex N-1, Figure 30).
+The anemometer probe shall not be hand held.
 Average the velocity readings and multiply by the area in ft2 (m2) of the plane in which the velocities were measured to determine the total filtered supply air volume flow rate in ft3/min (m3/s).